Specialty & Processed Product Markets

 South Korea's production of fruits, vegetables, and nuts is large, the harvest coincides with peak U.S. production, and import barriers are high.
 Nevertheless, U.S. fruits and nuts are finding increasing markets in South Korea because of their quality, relatively low cost, and variety.

-Fruits.
 The United States exports oranges, grapefruit, lemons, grapes, sweet cherries, and kiwifruit to South Korea.
 Raisins lead in dried fruit exports.
 Tariffs range from 30 percent for raisins to 50 percent for oranges, and there is a tariff-rate quota on orange imports.
 The ban on grape imports ended January 1, 1996, and the absolute quota on oranges July 1, 1997, allowing South Korea's imports to grow more quickly.

 Under the orange tariff-rate quota that began in 1997, tariffs of 50 percent apply within the quota.
 The size of the quota increased each year until 2004.
 The tariff on imports over the quota amounts declined from 84.3 percent in 1997 to 50 percent in 2004.
 Thus, the quota was effectively removed in 2004 because tariffs are the same for imports within and above it.
 South Korea produces few true oranges but harvests a large crop of tangerines, almost all from the southern island of Cheju.
 Imported navel oranges are extremely popular.
 Government-mandated markups of 50 percent or more at both the wholesale and retail levels, in addition to the 50-percent tariff, were typical during the period of the absolute quota.
 Compared to those levies, the current tariffs represent lower barriers.
-Imports of grapefruit and lemons have been aided by tariff reductions, from 44 percent in 1997 to 30 percent in 2004, and raisin tariffs fell from 30 percent to 21 percent
+Imports of grapefruit and lemons were aided by tariff reductions, from 44 percent in 1997 to 30 percent in 2004, and raisin tariffs fell from 30 percent to 21 percent

 The Korea-U.S. Free Trade Agreement (FTA) improves access for U.S. horticultural products.
 Implementation began on March 15, 2012, including immediate elimination of tariffs on fresh cherries, raisins, almonds, pistachios, and certain other products.
 Other horticultural products are now part of a multi-year phase-out of tariffs.
 U.S. exports of fresh potatoes and oranges will gain new opportunities for trade with reduced tariffs, but not full elimination of tariffs on all shipments.
 Details are available from the U.S. Agricultural Trade Office in Seoul.

-Vegetables.
 South Koreans have always eaten large amounts of vegetables, and vegetable consumption is expected to remain high.
 While the labor force in agriculture in South Korea is declining, it is also shifting away from work on rice production and into vegetable production.
 For the next decade, it is likely that South Korea's farmers, with financial assistance in infrastructure, buildings, and equipment from the government, will continue to become more efficient vegetable growers.
 Extensive use of vinyl greenhouses extends the vegetable season and boosts yield and quality above that in open-field operations, although at a cost.